 Creating a lyrics art journal lets you combine two forms of art into one artistic explosion.
 The bottom line is that you take inspirational music and lyrics and make art in your journal.

-This process of creating art in a lyrics journal is elevating, mindful and it’ll spark your creativity.
+This process of creating art in a lyrics journal is elevating, and mindful and it’ll spark your creativity.

 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” ― Plato